Cossie01/Programming-Assignment/README.md

 This repository contains aspects of four tasks outlined in the Programming brief which includes the following:

 ## Overall objectives of the assignment
-.
-Explain the overall purpose of the package.
+*Explain the overall purpose of the package.*

-.
-Explain the use of the “Simple random data” and “Permutations” functions.
+*Explain the use of the “Simple random data” and “Permutations” functions.*

-.
-Explain the use and purpose of at least five “Distributions” functions.
+*Explain the use and purpose of at least five “Distributions” functions.*

-.
-Explain the use of seeds in generating pseudorandom numbers.
+*Explain the use of seeds in generating pseudorandom numbers.*

-2. The purpose of the Numpy Package.
+# 2. The purpose of the Numpy Package.
 -	Very fast application - faster to read less bytes of memory.
 -	Removes the use of For loops to speeds up the process.
 -	Uses single type for each element in the array.
 It has to be a an int, float or boolean.